canmom/canmom.github.io/_posts/crit/baru/2021-02-06-tyrant-8-gends.md

 ---
-title: "Horse-Archers and Anti-Mannism (on <cite>The Tyrant Baru Cormorant</cite>, part 7)"
+title: "Horse-Archers and Anti-Mannism (on <cite>The Tyrant Baru Cormorant</cite>, part 8)"
 layout: article
 tags:
  - baru cormorant
-excerpt: "Whoops, I left that a while.
-Time to tackle the big one: how Baru's plan all depends on topping Tain Hu."
+excerpt: "Baru's plan all depends on having topped Tain Hu.
+No, really.
+We approach one of the most powerful egregores, gender and the sexual imaginary, as seen in a defamiliarised lens..."
 categories:
  - crit
  - baru